 - (i) Program Implementation.
-The Contractor shall, consistent with BSA's Alcohol and Substance Abuse Program, as defined in Section 6.19 of the BSA Model ES&H plan, maintain a compliant workplace drug and alcohol testing program. - 1.
-All Contractor employees coming into a construction area are subject to testing. - (ii) Remedies.
+The Contractor shall, consistent with BSA's Alcohol and Substance Abuse Program, as defined in the BSA Model ES&H plan, maintain a compliant workplace drug and alcohol testing program. - 1.
+All Contractor employees coming into a construction area are subject to testing. - (ii) Where BSA has Identified Testing Designated Positions, the Contractor's Workplace Substance Abuse Program shall comply with requirements set forth in 10 CFR part 707. - (iii) Remedies.
 In addition to any other remedies available to BSA, the Contractor's failure to comply with the requirements of this Article and perform in a manner consistent with this Article may render the Contractor subject to: the suspension of contract payments and/or termination for default; and suspension or debarment

-(iii) Subcontracts
+(iv) Subcontracts

 - 1. The Contractor agrees to notify BSA reasonably in advance of, but not later than 30 days prior to, the award of any subcontract the Contractor believes may be subject to the requirements of the BSA Program. - 2.
 The Contractor shall require all subcontractors to implement a Workplace Substance Abuse Program that complies with the requirements of the BSA Program as condition for award of the subcontract. - 3.
-The Contractor agrees to include, and require the inclusion of, the requirements of this clause in all subcontracts, at any tier. - (iv) Compliance.
-BSA shall monitor the Contractor's implementation of the program for effectiveness and compliance with this Article. - (v) The Contractor agrees to include, and require the inclusion of, the requirements of this clause in all subcontracts, at any tier, that are subject to the BSA Alcohol and Substance Abuse Program.
+The Contractor agrees to include, and require the inclusion of, the requirements of this clause in all subcontracts, at any tier. - (v) Compliance.
+BSA shall monitor the Contractor's implementation of the program for effectiveness and compliance with this Article. - (vi) The Contractor agrees to include, and require the inclusion of, the requirements of this clause in all subcontracts, at any tier, that are subject to the BSA Alcohol and Substance Abuse Program.

-Article 4 REPORTING OF ACCIDENTS
+Article 4 REPORTING OF ACCIDENTS/EVENTS

-All incidents involving illness/injury or property damage shall be immediately reported to the Contractor's Project Superintendent.
-The Contractor's Project Superintendent shall immediately notify the BSA Environmental Safety and Health (ES&H) Manager and ensure that the accident scene and relevant evidence found therein is adequately protected from alteration.
+All incidents involving illness/injury, property damage or "off-normal occurrences" shall be immediately reported to the Contractor's BSA point of contact and ensure that the accident/event scene and relevant evidence found therein is adequately protected from alteration.
+The Contractor must support BSA's investigation.